EddieAbbondanzio/eddieabbondanz.io/content/post/xj/unibody-rust-repair-part-13/index.md

 Much better.
 ![](images/42.jpg)

-I've been making these small patches using my mini bandsaw I made from a Milwaukee Portaband.
+I've been making these small patches using my mini bandsaw I made from a Milwaukee portaband.
 ![](images/38.jpg)

 ## Rebuilding the Front Pillar